qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 Let's now dive into the process.

-Documentation sources are stored using a git version control system and available on GitHub at https://github.com/qgis/QGIS-Documentation.
+Documentation sources are stored using the git version control system and are available on GitHub at https://github.com/qgis/QGIS-Documentation.
-You may find two main ways, not mutually exclusive, to modify the files:
+There are two main ways, not mutually exclusive, to modify the files:

 #. :ref:`Using the GitHub web interface <github_interface>`
 #. :ref:`Using Git command line tools <git_command_line_tools>`.